Industries with High Asbestos Exposure Rates

 Asbestos is a durable mineral that was commonly used in a wide variety of industries until the mid-1970s when it became widely known that the substance can cause mesothelioma, a cancer in the lungs with a high fatality rate.

 For decades, workers breathed in the substance while working with it, using a product that contained it or being in an area with asbestos particles in the air.
-Since then, thousands of works have been diagnosed with mesothelioma.
+Since then, thousands of workers have been diagnosed with mesothelioma.

 Although there are many rules and regulations about the use of asbestos, the substance has not been banned in the U.S.

 Some industries, outlined below, used asbestos more often than others, and for this reason workers in these industries are most prone to developing mesothelioma.
-Our mesothelioma lawyers can help workers in these industries and others who have developed this deadly disease.

 Asbestos was used in shipbuilding primarily as insulation for piping.
 Trimming asbestos insulation to fit piping releases particles into the air, which would allow workers to inhale the particles while on the job.
 The particles could also cling to their clothing, exposing family members secondhand.